 Certifications: Maxine’s Heavenly Snack Cookies are is Certified Gluten Free, Certified Vegan, and Non-GMO Verified.

-Dietary Notes: By ingredients, Maxine’s Heavenly Snack Cookies are dairy-free / non-dairy, egg-free, gluten-free, soy-free, vegan, and vegetarian.
-Nonetheless, check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
-Processes and labeling are subject to change at any time for any company / product.
+Dietary Notes: By ingredients, Maxine’s Heavenly Snack Cookies are dairy-free / non-dairy, egg-free, gluten-free, soy-free, vegan, and vegetarian.*

 For More Product Information: Visit the Maxine’s Heavenly website at maxinesheavenly.com.